-In large-scale events, it may be necessary to expand the outbreak team to include additional support for medical record reviews, interviews of patients, or other tasks such as data entry.
-Identification in advance of additional people to assist with these tasks can help an investigation proceed rapidly without taxing agency resources.
-Additional persons to be identified could include staff within other areas of an agency (some may have medical record review experience or experience in interviewing patients) or personnel from other organizations (e.g., medical students, residents and fellows, or public health students) with minimal levels of expertise.
-Inclusion of trainees in an outbreak response can be beneficial for both the team (helping with staffing and resource limitations) and trainee (providing valuable experience).
-Develop just-in-time training for additional support staff and provide directed training to allow for rapid incorporation of these staff members into the team.
+In large-scale events, it might be necessary to expand the outbreak team to have additional support with medical record reviews or interviews of patients, or other tasks such as data entry.
+Preparations to identify additional persons to assist with these tasks in advance can help the investigation proceed rapidly without taxing agency resources.
+Additional persons to be identified could include staff within other areas of an agency (some might have medical record review experience, or experience interviewing patients) or from other organizations (e.g., medical students, residents and fellows, public health students) who might have minimal levels of expertise.
+Inclusion of trainees in outbreak response can be beneficial for the team, helping with staffing and resource limitations, while also providing valuable experience for the trainee.
+Develop just-in-time training for these additional support staff and provide directed training to allow for rapid incorporation of these staff into the team.

-Public health agencies should identify possible external sources of expertise to assist the outbreak response team when such sources are not internally available.
-Part of planning includes identification of gaps in expertise within an agency and identification of other entities that have this expertise; often needed expertise may be found at the state health department or CDC.
-Building relationships with a variety of healthcare facility and community partners can be advantageous when additional expertise is needed beyond the capacity of public health, particularly in areas not typically found within public health agencies, such as respiratory therapy, industrial hygiene, and pharmacy, to name a few.
+Public health agencies should identify possible sources of expertise to assist the outbreak response team when these are not internally available.
+Part of planning includes identification of gaps in expertise within the agency and identification of other entities that might have this expertise; often this might be at the state health department or CDC.
+Building relationships with a variety of healthcare facility and community partners can be an advantage when additional expertise is needed beyond the capacity of public health, particularly in areas not typically found within public health agencies, such as respiratory therapy, industrial hygiene, pharmacy, to name a few.